jumpinjackie/forge-e33-mod/design/LANDS.md

 ### Design Notes

+ - In the game, The Monolith is where The Paintress resides and is an everlasting reminder to the humans of Lumiere that time is running out.
  - For lore accuracy, this would've been 100 counters instead of 10, but that would take way too long in MTG "game time".
 Reducing it to 10 sacrifices lore accuracy, but retains mechanical accuracy of something that's constantly counting down and wiping out everything older than that number.

 ## Twilight Quarry